veged/coa/README.md

 # Command-Option-Argument

-COA is a yet another parser for command line options.
+COA is a parser for command line options that aim to get maximum profit from formalization your program API.
-You can choose one of the [existing modules](https://github.com/joyent/node/wiki/modules#wiki-parsers-commandline), or write your own like me.

-## Features
+Once you write definition in terms of commands, options and arguments you automaticaly get:
+* Command line help text

-* Program API for use COA-based programs as modules (experimantal)
+* Program API for use COA-based programs as modules
-* Shell completion (experimantal)
+* Shell completion

+Other features:
+* Rich types for options and arguments, such as arrays, boolean flags and required
+* Commands can be async throught using promising (powered by [Q](https://github.com/kriskowal/q))
+* Easy submoduling some existing commands to new top-level one
+* Combined validation and complex parsing of values

+TODO:
+* Localization
+* Shell-mode
+* Configs
+  * Aliases
+  * Defaults

 ## Examples